mobily-enterprises/jsonreststores/README.md

 SimpleDbLayerMixin leverage on the positioning features of SimpleDbLayer to implement element positioning in JsoNRestStores.

+# `deleteAfterGetQuery`: automatic deletion of records after retrieval

+If your store has the `deleteAfterGetQuery` set to `true`, it will automatically delete any elements fetched with a `getQuery` method (that is, a `GET` run without the final `id`, and therefore fetching elements based on a filter).

+This is especially useful when a store has, for example, a set of records that need to be retrieved by a user only once (like message queues).

+# `hardLimitOnQueries`: limit the number of records

+If your store has the `hardLimitOnQueries` set, any `getQuery` method (that is, a `GET` without the final `id`, and therefore fetching elements based on a filter) will never return more than `hardLimitOnQueries` results (unless `options.skipHardLimitOnQueries` is `true`).

 # Stores and collections when using SimpleDbLayerMixin

 When using SimpleDbLayerMixin (which is the most common case, unless you are [implementing data manipulation functions on your own](TODO)), a SimpleDbLayer collection will be created using the following attributes passed to the store: